 First you need to be able to edit Flat Packages.
 These are the new packages where you can no longer Right Click -> Show Package Contents anymore.
 If you are working with an older package then you can skip this step and just Right Click -> Show Package Contents.

 - Install XCode on your workstation

 - Under the Edit menu pick to Open Flat Package Editor

 - Once in Flat Package Editor you can File -> Open the Package to be edited.

-At this point you should see a list of files;
+At this point you should see something like this;

 - Now you will drag the file PackageInfo to your desktop and open it in TextEdit and make the following changes;

 - Change relocatable="true" in the 2nd line to relocatable="false"

 - Delete everything from <deferred-install until </deferred-install> since that whole section is not needed.